Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Recent Performances

-- He's also figured in the ground game, with 33 rushing yards (11 ypg) on 13 carries with one rushing touchdown.
+- He also has 33 rushing yards on 13 carries with one touchdown, averaging 11.0 yards per game.

 Herbert's Los Angeles Teammates